jrdnbradford/lovecraftr/README.md

 corpus <- lovecraftr::lovecraft_corpus()

 corpus |>
-  dplyr::filter(title == "The Call Of Cthulhu") |>
+  dplyr::filter(title == "THE CALL OF CTHULHU") |>
   head()
 #> # A tibble: 6 × 2
 #>   title               text
 #>   <chr>               <chr>
-#> 1 The Call Of Cthulhu "THE CALL OF CTHULHU"
+#> 1 THE CALL OF CTHULHU "THE CALL OF CTHULHU"
-#> 2 The Call Of Cthulhu ""
+#> 2 THE CALL OF CTHULHU ""
-#> 3 The Call Of Cthulhu "Of such great powers or beings there may be conceivably …
+#> 3 THE CALL OF CTHULHU "Of such great powers or beings there may be conceivably …
-#> 4 The Call Of Cthulhu "of a hugely remote period when...consciousness was manif…
+#> 4 THE CALL OF CTHULHU "of a hugely remote period when...consciousness was manif…
-#> 5 The Call Of Cthulhu "shapes and forms long since withdrawn before the tide of…
+#> 5 THE CALL OF CTHULHU "shapes and forms long since withdrawn before the tide of…
-#> 6 The Call Of Cthulhu "humanity...forms of which poetry and legend alone have c…
+#> 6 THE CALL OF CTHULHU "humanity...forms of which poetry and legend alone have c…
 ```

 or